samiMazari/TSA-Claims-SAS/README.md

 # TSA-Claims-SAS
 prepare and analyze claims data from the Transportation Security Administration (TSA) with SAS Studio

-# Exploratory Data Analysis: Titanic Dataset
+# Exploratory Data Analysis: TSA-Claims Dataset

 ## Description
 The case study data is in a CSV file named TSA Claims 2002 to 2017.
 This file was created from publicly available data from the TSA and the Federal Aviation Administration, or FAA.
 The TSA data has information about claims and the FAA data has information about USA airport facilities.
 The case study data was created by concatenating individual TSA airport claims data, removing some extra columns, and then joining the concatenated TSA claims data with the FAA airport facilities data.
 The TSA Claims 2002 to 2017 CSV file has 14 columns and over 220,000 rows .